 - Technological developments

-This small series of infographics will give you some more ideas about what impact is and how it is definied:
+This small series of infographics will give you some more ideas about what impact is and how it is defined:

 It can sometimes be hard to distinguish the difference between the routes to research impact (often known as knowledge exchange, engagement, or impact activities) and the impact itself.
 You may find it helpful to consider impact as something that other people or institutions gain or do - it is not something that you as a researcher can ‘do’ rather you can encourage it through impact activities.
 For example: giving evidence to a select committee, working with a business or contributing to an exhibition in a museum is not impact.
 It would become impact if the people or organisation involved somehow do, experience or understand differently as a result of their interaction with the research.

-Examples of impact - More examples of York's research impact can be seen in HEFCE's impact case study database, which contains the impact case studies submitted to the last REF.
+Examples of impact - More examples of York's research impact can be seen in REF 2014 impact case study database, which contains the impact case studies submitted to the last REF.